Rel Primer: Basic Syntax

 Square Brackets on the Left

 Square brackets can also be written on the left-hand side of a definition.
-The effect of adding something in square brackets to the left-hand side is to extend each tuple of the relation that is copied from the right-hand side with an additional initial element.
+When you add something in square brackets after the name in the head of a rule, Rel extends each tuple from the body with an additional initial element specified in the square brackets, and gives the result a name.

 You can use this feature to preserve the elements removed during partial relational application, thus restricting its effect to selecting the interesting tuples: